 For Parallel Lives Tanis also made pictures on the grounds of the mental health institution where the residency is located and combined them with images from his archive.
 The sober black-and-white photos show objects as true living creatures, as things to talk to, as things that invade you and feed the fear.
-These are suggestive images that create a disturbing atmosphere: restless and frightening.

 As a witness and person concerned, Tanis plays with the perspective of the child and the parent, giving the text a universal meaning.
 It's about many of us, and shows the impact of mental illness in a broader social context.
 It expresses the child's powerlessness and the desire to escape the determinative and oppressive reality.